 Moving from the coast for a quieter, more family-focused life is something we’re seeing in Peachland – and local Realtor Jeff Creamer can relate to these new residents.
 His family – including wife Gail and their young son, arrived here from Abbotsford two years ago.

-Today, he’s helping people navigate (actually, a quite active) local real estate market – along with offering the peace of mind that’s extra-appreciated today.
+Today, he’s helping people navigate (a super active!) local real estate market – along with offering the peace of mind that’s extra-appreciated today.

 Jeff, who works out of the Royal LePage office just up the hill in Westbank, has a host of resources on his site, shopkelownahomes.com.
 He’s well-versed in the new normal of vIrtual consultations and showings, and his people-first approach means clients aren’t pressured into making what’s known as one of life’s most important decisions.